apiaryio/dredd/docs/contributing.md

 Dredd follows [Semantic Versioning][].
 To ensure certain stability of Dredd installations (e.g. in CI builds), users can pin their version.
 They can also use release tags:

 - `npm install dredd` - Installs the latest published version including experimental pre-release versions.
 - `npm install dredd@stable` - Skips experimental pre-release versions.
-Recommended for CI installations.

 When releasing, make sure you respect the tagging: